Township No. 3 – 1st Range North of the Plymouth Claim – East of the Kennebec River

 *

-To see a complete and enlargeable version of this original map, click the link below:
+For an enlargeable version of this original map, click on the link below:

 *

-An original 1896 “Bird’s Eye View” Map of Hartland Village purchased by Albion K. Libby in 1896 was graciously loaned to us for digital reproduction by his grandson F. Wayne Libby.
-Our special thanks to E. W. Littlefield Inc. & Sons Construction of Hartland for funding the digital scanning process for our collection.
+An original 1896 “Bird’s Eye View” Map of Hartland Village purchased by Albion K. Libby in 1896 was graciously loaned to us for digital and hard copy reproduction by his grandson Wayne Libby.
+Our special thanks to E. W. Littlefield & Sons Construction of Hartland for funding the high resolution laser scanning process for our collection.

 Hartland Village – 1896